Mortgage Options for Cannabis Dispensary Owners & Employees

 Note that a residence is not eligible for delivery to Fannie Mae regardless of state law if the appraiser discovers any cultivation of marijuana on the property.

 Must have a two-year history in the cannabis industry

 This is a typical requirement for most borrowers, not just those in the marijuana industry.
 If you’re an employee, you must be a W-2 employee and be able to provide all financial records upon request.
-Self-employed borrowers, meanwhile, must adhere to the same two-year requirement and be able to show successful maintenance of a business.

 Must be able to demonstrate income